imse440/imse440.github.io/syllabus/syllabus.md

 - Work that includes material derived in any way from the efforts of another author, either by direct quotation or paraphrasing, should be fully and properly documented.
 To avoid plagiarism, you should cite all sources of both ideas and direct quotations, including those found on the internet.
 - You are not allowed to self-plagiarize, meaning that you can not submit your own previously produced work (e.g., from another course that you took or are currently taking).
-- **Penalty policy**: An offense in an project will result in receiving a failing grade (E) for the course.
+- **Penalty policy**: An offense in a project will result in receiving a failing grade (E) for the course.

 ## Copyright policy

 You shall not send, upload, or distribute any of the course materials to another person or on the internet.
-The course materials include the lecture videos, notebooks, and homework and the solutions.
+The course materials include the lecture materials, homework, and exams.

+## COVID-19 vaccination & face-covering policy
+In order to protect our classes, campus, and community from COVID-19 infections, the University of Michigan has instituted a [mandatory vaccination](https://umdearborn.edu/about/policies-and-procedures/general-university-policies-and-procedures/university-michigan-covid-19-vaccination-policy) and [face covering policy](https://president.umich.edu/news-communications/letters-to-the-community/covid-19-update-requiring-face-coverings-indoors-to-enhance-community-safety/) for the fall semester.
+Please remember to report your [proof of vaccination](https://umich.qualtrics.com/jfe/form/SV_425w4eoxN3zSMqq) and to wear a mask indoors and on the campus shuttle *regardless of vaccination status*.
+Additional COVID-19 information, including FAQs, can be found at <https://campusblueprint.umich.edu/>

 ## Food pantry